edHelper.com

 By Ekaterina Zhdanova-Redman

 1 Germany has a proud Winter Olympic history, as its athletes are some of the most successful from any country competing at the Games.
-Its modern-day athletes excel at sports like Alpine skiing, bobsledding and the luge, and some have set records in those sports.
-Today, Germany competes at the Olympics as one nation, but it wasn't always so.
+Its modern-day athletes excel at sports like Alpine skiing, bobsledding, and the luge.
+Some have set records in those sports.
+Today, Germany competes at the Olympics as one nation.
+That wasn't always so.
 There was a time when the German people were represented by two teams.
 This was a time when the country was divided in two.

 3 Until 1968, Germany had competed as one team in all the Olympics.
 For the next 20 years, Germany sent two teams to the Winter Olympics.
 East Germany's team did better at the Winter Olympics.
 It holds seventh place in the all-time medals list.
 During those 20 years, East Germany won 100 medals.
-Since the two countries were reunited as one Germany, the German Winter Olympic team has won 150 medals, putting it at fifth on the all-time medals list.
+Since 1992, the German Winter Olympic team has won almost 200 medals, putting it at fifth on the all-time medals list.
+In the 2006 Olympics, Germany won more medals than any other country.

 Paragraphs 4 to 8: